Houston Attorney for a Divorce While Pregnant

 Since the court needs to establish child custody and child support rulings before the divorce is finalized, the court needs to know who the father is.
 If the court cannot establish parentage, the court cannot rule on child custody, and the divorce case cannot be finalized until these legal issues are worked out.
 Talk to an attorney for guidance in complex situations or if you need help establishing your parentage during a divorce.

-Call Our Houston Divorce During Pregnancy Attorneys for a Free Legal Consultation
+Call Our Houston Divorce During Pregnancy Attorneys for a Confidential Legal Consultation

 If you are seeking a divorce while pregnant or while your spouse is pregnant, talk to an attorney today.
 The Houston attorneys for divorce while pregnant can help establish paternity, work out child custody orders, and help you get your divorce finalized.
-In the meantime, call our law offices to schedule a free legal consultation and learn more about filing for divorce while pregnant in Texas.
-To schedule your free consultation, call The Queenan Law Firm today at (817) 719-8082.
+In the meantime, call our law offices to schedule a legal consultation and learn more about filing for divorce while pregnant in Texas.
+To schedule your confidential consultation, call The Queenan Law Firm today at (817) 476-1797.